ooni/probe-cli/internal/enginenetx/DESIGN.md

 2. overcome SNI-based censorship for "api.ooni.io" and test helpers by choosing from a pre-defined list of SNIs;

-3. use tactics for creating TLS connections that worked previously;
+3. remember and use tactics for creating TLS connections that worked previously;

 4. recover ~quickly if the conditions change (e.g., if a bridge is discontinued);